Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 On many occasions, Chronic Kidney Disease has no cure.
 However, the treatment provided by your Nephrologist will seek to control the symptoms and act immediately to prevent the disease from worsening, avoiding possible complications.

-The treatment for Chronic Kidney Disease will be according to its severity.
-Common treatment options include:
+The treatment for chronic kidney disease will be determined according to its severity.
+Standard treatment options include:

 • Follow-up analysis at regular intervals to monitor kidney disease status